|Glow Worms - a detailed summary 2016|

 After several years of waiting, the go-ahead was finally given to clear the remaining areas of commercial Pine in the Clipstone Old Quarter area.
 Natural England East Midlands intention, being to complete the removal of the commercial Pine crop in one go and begin the process of restoring the area to Oak/Birch woodland and lowland heath.
 Unfortunately, commercial timber removal has proved to be a destructive process in the past, one which has had implications on vulnerable Glow Worm populations.

 However, there was no response from the Forestry Commission to the phone calls made when we found a section of Clipstone Old Quarter on fire on the evening of July 13th.
-Fortunately the car tyres and other tipped rubbish went out naturally as there had been some rain, but the rubbish still remains.
+Fortunately the fire burning four car tyres and other tipped rubbish went out naturally as there had been some rain, but the rubbish still remains.

 But despite being regarded by many as Nottinghamshire's Glow Worm experts and although it was nice to be asked about our thoughts and proposals to reduce effects of the felling/removal work, the whole process of pre-work consultation appears to mean very little and is clearly just a 'necessary process' site management have to adhere to, when they appear to already have everything organised and decided.